 Your orthopaedic surgeon can make most knee repairs using minimally invasive arthroscopic measures.
-If you have a lingering knee issue or know that you’re in need of knee surgery, the top-rated knee surgeons at Texas Orthopaedic Associates, LLP, can help.
-The team provides comprehensive knee arthroscopy evaluations at two locations in Dallas and one in Plano, Texas.
-Schedule your knee arthroscopy evaluation online or call your closest clinic directly.
+If you have a lingering knee issue or know that you’re in need of knee surgery, the top-rated knee surgeons at Texas Orthopaedic Associates can help.
+The team provides comprehensive knee arthroscopy evaluations at their locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
+Schedule your knee arthroscopy evaluation online or call your nearest clinic directly.

 With traditional knee surgeries, your orthopaedic surgeon makes a large incision, physically looks at the inner parts of your knee, and makes repairs.
 The arthroscope allows them to complete the same task, but without that large incision.

 During a knee arthroscopy, your surgeon makes several small incisions around your knee.
 They insert the arthroscope — a long thin tube with a camera at the end — into one incision and then insert specialized surgical tools into the other incisions.